dbt-labs/dbt-project-evaluator/README.md

 This package is used to flag areas within a dbt project that are misaligned with dbt Labs' best practices.

+# Contributing
+If you'd like to add models to flag new areas, please update this README and add an integration test ([more details here](https://github.com/dbt-labs/pro-serv-dag-auditing/tree/main/integration_tests#adding-an-integration-test)).

 # Contents

 __[Documentation Coverage](#documentation-coverage)__